stablekernel/aqueduct/source/docs/tut/getting-started.md

 Like `listen`, `generate` creates and links a controller.
 The difference between the two is that `listen` takes a closure that handles the request, whereas `generate` takes a closure that *creates a controller object to handle the request*.
 For quick and dirty request handlers, a `listen` controller is okay, but as your application grows, it is a lot easier to organize your request handling logic into controller objects like `HeroesController`.

 With this route hooked up, a request with the path `/heroes` will get routed to a generating controller that creates a new instance of `HeroesController` to handle each request.
-We now have have fully-fledged operation for `GET /heroes` and we can run our application.
+We now have have fully defined operation for `GET /heroes` and we can run our application.

 In the project directory, run the following command from the command-line: